-Continence recovery is a major concern in patients treated with RARP for clinically localized prostate cancer.
-11 In general, urinary continence following prostatectomy is multifactorial in origin.
-Several perioperative risk factors have been studied extensively.
-12 More specifically. pelvic floor integrity, including neural and vascular integrity, seems to play a crucial role for urinary function recovery.
-13 Reeves and associates reported the incidence of urinary function improvement in nerve sparing prostatectomy in a large meta-analysis.
-4 Overall, 42.2%.
-64.8%.
-88.9%, and 83,9% of patients with NVB preservation were continent at 6 weeks, 3 months, 6 months, and 12 months, respectively.
-Our overall continence rates are in keeping with those results, considering that 88.5% of patients had either unilateral or bilateral nerve sparing.
+Continence recovery is a major concern in patients treated with RARP for clinically localized prostate cancer.11 In general, urinary continence following prostatectomy is multifactorial in origin.
+Several perioperative risk factors have been studied extensively.12 More specifically, pelvic floor integrity, including neural and vascular integrity, seems to play a crucial role for urinary function recovery.13 Reeves et al reported the incidence of urinary function improvement in nerve-sparing prostatectomy in a large meta-analysis.4 Overall, 42.2%, 64.8%, 88.9%, and 83.9% of patients with NVB preservation were continent at six weeks, three months, six months, and 12 months, respectively.
+Our overall continence rates are in keeping with those results, considering that 88.5% of patients had either unilateral or bilateral nerve-sparing.

-Identifying perioperative predictors of delayed functional recovery allows appropriate counseling and implementation of rehabilitation programs to hasten recovery.
-Traditionally recognized risk factors do not discriminate sufficiently between patients; therefore, any additional independent new predictive factor will contribute for better prognostication and personalize patients' care.
-In our cohort, we documented three independent prognostic risk factors responsible for delayed continence recovery including current cigarette smoking [HR 1.42 (CI 95% 1.01-1.88, p=0.04)], BN resection [HR 1.41 (CI 95% 1.01-1.96, p=0.04)], and larger prostate size [HR 0.99 (CI 95% 0.98-0.99, p=0.02)] at different intervals post-RARP, up to 24-months.
-We further studied other potential operation-specific factors such as thermal energy uses around NVB, and perineal pressure during vesico-urethral anastomosis.
-None of the latter demonstrated statistically significant relation.
+Identifying perioperative predictors of delayed functional recovery allows appropriate counselling and implementation of rehabilitation programs to hasten recovery.
+Traditionally recognized risk factors do not discriminate sufficiently between patients; therefore, any additional independent, new predictive factor will contribute to better prognostication and personalization of patient care.
+In our cohort, we documented three independent prognostic risk factors responsible for delayed continence recovery, including current cigarette smoking (hazard ratio [HR] 1.42; 95% confidence interval [CI] 1.01-1.88;p=0.04), BN resection (HR 1.41; 95% CI 95% 1.01-1.96; p=0.04), and larger prostate size (HR 0.99; 95% CI 0.98-0.99; p=0.02) at different intervals post-RARP up to 24 months.
+We further studied other potential operation-specific factors, such as thermal energy uses around NVB and perineal pressure during vesico-urethral anastomosis; neither demonstrated statistically significant relation.

-With regards to smoking, there is paucity of data on its role in post prostatectomy incontinence.
+With regards to smoking, there is paucity of data on its role in post-prostatectomy incontinence.
 To our knowledge, our study is the first to report negative effect of active smoking on continence recovery in RARP patients.
-Mao et al. studied 3-months continence recovery in 446 patients who underwent open radical prostatectomy in a recent retrospective cohort.
-In their study, age, preoperative pelvic floor muscle exercise, and BMI were predictors of continence recovery, but smoking was not.
-14 Similarly, Wille et al. a decade ago, did not show a significant role for smoking on continence recovery in univariate analysis after open radical prostatectomy in a cohort of 742 patients.
-12
+Mao et al studied three-month continence recovery in 446 patients who underwent open radical prostatectomy in a recent retrospective cohort.
+In their study, age, preoperative pelvic floor muscle exercise, and BMI were predictors of continence recovery, but smoking was not.14 Similarly, a decade ago, Wille et al did not show a significant role for smoking on continence recovery in univariate analysis after open radical prostatectomy in a cohort of 742 patients.12